euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 EUL (Euler Token) is an ERC-20 token that allows the owner to delegate voting rights to any address, including their own address.
 Changes to the owner’s token balance automatically adjust the voting rights of the delegate.

+## Delegate

+Delegate votes from the sender to the delegatee.
+Users can delegate to 1 address at a time, and the number of votes added to the delegatee’s vote count is equivalent to the balance of EUL in the user’s account.
+Votes are delegated from the current block and onward, until the sender delegates again, or transfers their EUL.

+### EUL

+    ```function delegate(address delegatee)```
+    delegatee: The address in which the sender wishes to delegate their votes to.
+    msg.sender: The address of the COMP token holder that is attempting to delegate their votes.
+    RETURN: No return, reverts on error.

 ## Propose

 The first step is to canvas support from the wider community for making an upgrade.
 This will usually involve submission of a description of the general idea to the Euler Forum, here.